6 Indiana Fall Festival Events Not to Be Missed!

 Crazy Mom Talk

-As this event is held throughout the streets of town, a regular stroller should be more than sufficient for this festival.
-This means you need to practice your one handed stroller pushing, so that you have a free hand to shove this amazing food in your face.
+As this event is held throughout the streets of the town, a regular stroller should be more than sufficient for this festival.
+This means you need to practice your one-handed stroller pushing so that you have a free hand to shove this amazing food in your face.

 Nappanee Apple Festival